CitrusSolutions/docker-php/README.md

 With docker-compose you can easily configure the necessary settings for each site.
 This is done by copying the docker-compose.yml in this directory to your project root and checking the PLATFORM and port settings.

-The port settings are defined for each project separately to expose necesary services to the host so that all the sites could technically be on simulatenously.
+The port settings are defined for each project separately to expose necessary services to the host so that all the sites could technically be on simulatenously.
 The first HTTP port should be 8080, SSH port 2220, Solr port 8980 and ElasticSearch port 9200.
 It is advisable to assign the ports company-wide to allow easier co-operation.

 After that, just run docker-compose up and it should work.